VAT and TAX

 If you stop providing services in Denmark you have to deregister your company for VAT within 8 days.
 This means that you close your company in terms of VAT.
 You can always request the same VAT number, if you decide to provide services in Denmark again.

 You can deregister your company for VAT by filling out this form.
-This form is only in Danish.
-The form has to be sent to postal address Postboks 610, 0900 København C.
+The form can be sent via email to firstname.lastname@example.org or postal address Erhvervsstyrelsen Langelinie Alle 17 2100 København Ø.